 Then the old rag-and-bones lady shows up again and comes over to the table where Porter the poet and Emily are sitting and drinking cheap beer.

-“I told you you would find love,” she says.
+“I told you you would find love,” the old lady says.

-They go up to his pad, and it’s just the one room, with a bathtub in it.
-Porter says he’ll sleep in the tub.
+They go up to his pad, it’s just the one room, with a narrow bed but no couch.
+Porter says he’ll sleep on the floor.
 Emily gives him a hard time about this.
-He says he’s used to sleeping in tubs.
+He says he’s used to sleeping on floors.
 It goes on like this, and then all of a sudden Emily kisses him.
 It started to get pretty hot and heavy here, and I felt embarrassed reading it on the porch.

 “What are you reading?” called Mrs. DeVore.